Skip to Content

 What Should I Do If I Am In A Car Accident with a Drunk Driver?

-In the moment, it’s hard to think clearly.
+Being hit by a driver you believe was drunk can leave you shaken, angry, and confused all at once.
 But what you do in the first hours and days can protect your health and also protect your ability to get your medical bills and losses covered.

 This guide is written for people in Peoria and Central Illinois who are trying to figure out what to do next after a suspected drunk-driving crash.

-Your body may not “feel” injured right away.
-Shock and adrenaline can hide pain.
+Step one is always safety and medical care.
+Your body may not “feel” injured right away, shock and adrenaline can hide pain.

 Some crash injuries also show up later, especially after a hard impact (which is common in drunk-driving crashes).
 You might feel worse the next day, or even several days later.